 Another topic of concern is our planet.
 We can't achieve health without a healthy home.
 The fact is the planet is suffering and surprisingly very few people ever think about it.
 I actually had a young lady tell me I was funny when I wished her a happy Earth Day on April 22, which is Earth Day by the way.
 My own mind is overwhelmed like my heart.
 Marine and wildlife are becoming extinct faster than I could imagine.
 I read yesterday in the New York Times that we have lost 29% of our back yard birds, over 3 billion since 1970.
-I have unfortunately read about and seen also the death of our forests from bacteria, fungas and pests caused by heat stress.
-Clean water is becoming scarce with millions already without, our arctic is melting so fast that some arctic wildlife has already been reduced to ninety percent of the numbers they were just two years ago.
+I have unfortunately read about and seen first hand the death of many of our trees and forest.
+Trees all over the world are sick and dying from bacteria, fungus and pests that attack trees during and after long exposure to heat stress.
+Clean water is becoming scarce with millions already without.
+Our arctic is melting so fast that some arctic wildlife has already been reduced to ninety percent of the numbers they were just two years ago.
 As the ice melts the krill disappears and there is no food for our beautiful whales.
-This year thirty six whales have starved.
-With the help of the next generation set to inherit the results of human denial, we will save our planet.
-Each of us can do our part, in small or in big ways.
-Riding your bike to even one location or remembering to shop with a reusable bag could amount to some big improvements in the environment, if everybody does it.
+This year so far at least thirty six whales have starved to death.
+Each of us must do our part, in small or in big ways.
+Riding your bike to even one location or remembering to shop with a reusable bag could amount to some big improvements in the environment, if we all do it.
 DD

 Do It Your Way

 Some people I talk to feel that environmentalists judge them harshly.
 If your not up to full scale recycling, or eliminating use of disposable plastic, you may be convinced that being green isn't practical.
 Don't listen to anyone else!
 Do what you can.
 Even one plastic bag never used, may save a turtle.
 DD

 Sit next to, swim with and enjoy watching turtles but don't touch.
 If turtles are sitting on the beach they are most likely nesting.
 DD